 - Make sure the FAFSA and the PROFILE are esigned and correct social security numbers are used.

-- Students on leave but planning to return for the fall and/or spring semesters should still complete all requirements by May 1.
+- Students on leave planning to return for the fall and/or spring semester should still complete all requirements by May 1.

 Notification of Aid Eligibility

-Students who have completed their aid application by May 1 will receive an email notification regarding their financial aid eligibility in mid June.
+Students with completed applications by May 1 will receive an email with financial aid eligibility information in mid June.